meiyuan666/flash/README.md

 #### Behavior Heterogeneity

 Each client is bundled with a timer, which is bundled with one trace.
 Timer gets the available time according to [google definition](https://arxiv.org/pdf/1902.01046.pdf).
-OLAF will run in ideal mode if trace file is not found or `behav_hete` is set to `False`
+FLASH will run in ideal mode if trace file is not found or `behav_hete` is set to `False`